 The Cabanon takes its name from the eponymous cabin of Le Corbusier at the Côte d'Azur.
-Like the Le Corbusier cabin, the Cabanon of Rotterdam has been conceived by the same architects who will use it.
-It is 6,89 m², half the size of Le Corbusier’s unit and –unlike his Cabanon– fully autonomous and designed for a couple.
+Like the Le Corbusier cabin, the Cabanon of Rotterdam has been conceived by the same architects who will use it: Beatriz and Bernd.
+It is 6,89 m², half the size of Le Corbusier’s unit and – unlike his Cabanon – fully autonomous and designed for a couple.

 The Cabanon could help optimizing housing and costs but in no way does it advocate towards the reduction of surfaces as the only strategy towards affordable housing, neither it pretends to become the “house of the future”.
 However, we can extrapolate some of its strategies in order to make current housing production better and cheaper.
-Some of these are: the optimisation of space–optimisation not understood as ‘reduction’ but as ‘maximisation’ of the possibilities of one space; the modulation of heights of certain spaces in order to superpose some functions; and the detachment towards possession and consumerism, so we are less inclined to buy and accumulate useless objects that clutter our houses (and minds).
+Some of these are: the optimisation of space–optimisation not understood as ‘reduction’ but as ‘maximisation’ of the possibilities of one space; the modulation of heights of certain spaces in order to superpose some functions; the anticipation of uses: such as by integrating utility connections in attics, storage rooms, or unused spaces, where the additional cost of these measures is minimal, yet they open up significant possibilities for future transformation, and the detachment towards possession and consumerism, so we are less inclined to buy and accumulate useless objects that clutter our houses and minds.

 - - - - - - - - - - - - - -